Wal-Mart and other misconceptions about labor costs

 However a study released on Monday by University of California, Berkeley’s Center for Labor Research and Education found that increasing wages to $12 per hour would cost Wal-Mart $3.2 billion if applied to all workers across the United States.
 That amounts to about 1 percent of the company’s annual sales of $305 billion.
 Even if Wal-Mart were to pass on the total cost of the wage increase to consumers, researchers estimate that shoppers would pay about $12.50 more per year – or 46 cents per shopping trip – to cover the cost of the pay raise for Wal-Mart workers.

-UC Berkley researcher Ken Jacobs doubts that all the costs of a wage increase would be passed on to consumers in the form of increased prices, because increasing prices would lower the amount of goods Wal-Mart would sell.
+UC Berkeley researcher Ken Jacobs doubts that all the costs of a wage increase would be passed on to consumers in the form of increased prices, because increasing prices would lower the amount of goods Wal-Mart would sell.

 Elk reports that this misperception about wages extends to manufacturing jobs as well.
 The prevailing view is that China gains an advantage due to its low-wage workforce.
 Elk quotes AAM Executive Director Scott Paul, who explains that, in actuality, labor represents only "a very small percentage in all but some of the most rudimentary manufacturing, like textiles":